OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-animation/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Animation

-This document details the creation of an expanding card effect using only CSS.
-No JavaScript is required.
-We'll achieve this using CSS transitions and transforms, resulting in a smooth and visually appealing animation.
-This example uses plain CSS; adapting it to Tailwind CSS is straightforward by replacing class names with their Tailwind equivalents.
+This document details how to create an expanding card effect using only CSS.
+The card expands on hover, revealing hidden content with a smooth animation.
+This example leverages pure CSS3, avoiding the need for JavaScript.

 **Description of the Styling:**

-The card starts with minimal dimensions.
-On hover, the card smoothly expands to a larger size, accompanied by a subtle shadow effect that adds depth.
-The transition is implemented using CSS transitions, ensuring a smooth animation.
+The card utilizes a simple structure: a container holding an image and a content area.
+The key to the expansion is using CSS transitions on `max-height` and `opacity` properties.
+On hover, the `max-height` increases to reveal the hidden content, while the opacity transition ensures a smooth fade-in effect.
+We also utilize `transform: scale()` to add a subtle zoom effect during the expansion.

 **Full Code:**